tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         noLoop()
 {% endhighlight %}

+The `if` statement detects when the snake is somewhere below its starting position.
+In other words, just as the head teleports to the lower half of the stage, but before rendering it at the opposite edge.

 Run the sketch.
 The snake heads-off as soon as the display window opens.
 Upon reaching the top-edge, the `noLoop()` halts everything and the millisecond count is displayed.

 <figure>